ngandrass/truenas-spindown-timer/README.md

 ./spindown_timer.sh -m -i ada3 -i ada6
 ```

+To verify the drive selection, a list of all drives that are being monitored by
+the running script instance is printed directly after starting the script
+(except in quiet mode [-q]).

+### Using separate timeouts for different drives

-It is also possible to run multiple instances of the script with independent
+It is possible to run multiple instances of the spindown timer script with
+independent `TIMEOUT` values for different drives simultaneously.
+Just make sure
+that the sets of monitored drives are distinct, i.e., each drive is managed by
+only one instance of the spindown timer script.

-`TIMEOUT` values for different drives.
-In the following example, all drives
+In the following example, all drives except `ada0` and `ada1` are spun down
-except `ada0` and `ada1` are spun down after being idle for 3600 seconds.
-The
+after being idle for 3600 seconds.
+The drives `ada0` and `ada1` are instead
-drives `ada0` and `ada1` are instead already spun down after 600 seconds of
+already spun down after 600 seconds of being idle:
-being considered as idle:

 ```bash
 ./spindown_timer.sh -t 3600 -i ada0 -i ada1    # Automatic drive detection
 ./spindown_timer.sh -m -t 600 -i ada0 -i ada1  # Manual mode
 ```

-To verify the drive selection, a list of all drives that are being monitored by
-the running script instance is printed directly after starting the script
-(except in quiet mode [-q]).
+To start all required spindown timer instances you can simply create multiple
+`Post Init Scripts`, as described above in the Section [Automatic start at
+boot](#automatic-start-at-boot).

 ### Automatic system shutdown [-s TIMEOUT]